 Leading our kids' bike helmet review is Wendy Schmitz, Senior Review Editor.
-Wendy is a mother of two boys who enjoy mountain biking, BMX tracks, and other helmet requiring activities.
-Their combined passions for wheeled activities gives her a unique perspective on head protection.
+Wendy is a mother of two boys who enjoy mountain biking, BMX tracks, and other helmet-requiring activities.
+Their combined passion for wheeled activities gives her a unique perspective on head protection.

 Analysis and Test Results

-The style you need or select can depend on the activity your child plans to do and personal choice.
-The most important thing is to protect your child's head with the right equipment, and we encourage you to read the fine print before purchasing any option to ensure that the helmet is right for the chosen activity.
-If your little one tends to experiment across sports, without sticking to anything specific, a multi-sport helmet like the Razor V-17 Multi-Sport Helmet could be the best choice for staying stylish while saving money and storage space.
+The style you need or select can depend on the activity your child plans to do and your personal choice.
+The most important thing is to protect your child's head with the right equipment, and we encourage you to read the fine print before purchasing any option to ensure that the helmet is suitable for the chosen activity.
+If your little one tends to experiment across sports without sticking to anything specific, a multi-sport helmet like the Razor V-17 Multi-Sport Helmet could be the best choice for staying stylish while saving money and storage space.